-The underlying mortgage pool comprises loans which are subject to variable rates of interest set by Lloyds based on general interest rates and competitive considerations, loans which track the Bank of England base rate and loans which are subject to fixed rates of interest.
+The underlying mortgage pool comprises mortgage loans which are subject to variable rates of interest set by Lloyds based on general interest rates and competitive considerations, mortgage loans which track the Bank of England base rate and mortgage loans which are subject to fixed rates of interest.
 To mitigate the changes in interest and foreign currency rates that may result in the interest cash flows from the mortgage pool being insufficient to meet the payments under the term loans, the LLP has entered into currency and basis swaps with Lloyds and Natixis.
 The basis swaps substantially eliminate the sensitivity to movements in interest rates and the currency swaps eliminate the sensitivity to movements in foreign currency rates.

 The effect of currency and interest rate movements has no bearing on the results of the LLP due to the use of derivative contacts.
 However, the LLP is exposed to volatility in the fair value of the derivative contracts held with Natixis.
 This fair value will reverse over the life of the derivative contracts to nil.
-As at 31 December 2014, the term loan to which the Natixis derivative contract relates totals £779,800,000.
-The derivative notional value is £823,200,000 with a mark to market valuation of £31,745,000.
+As at 31 December 2015, the term loan to which the Natixis derivative contract relates totals £735,262,000 (31 December 2014: £779,800,000).
+The derivative notional value is £823,200,000 with a mark to market valuation of £34,417,000.
+(31 December 2014: £31,745,000)

-10(c) Liquidity risk
+11(c) Liquidity risk